Kosi-N/Kosi-N/README.md

 - 👀 I’m interested in Marketing and data analytics
 - 🌱 I’m currently learning sql and python
 - 💞️ I’m looking to collaborate on sql and python projects
-- 📫 How to reach me here!
+- 📫 How to reach me at kosinwagbara@yahoo.com
 - 😄 Pronouns: her
 - ⚡ Fun fact: I can recreate dishes by relying solely on my taste buds, without needing a written recipe